TobikoData/sqlmesh/docs/concepts/macros/sqlmesh_macros.md

 ## Macro operators

-SQLMesh's macro system has multiple operators that allow different forms of dynamism in models.
+SQLMesh's macro system has multiple operators that allow different forms of dynamic behavior in models.

-### Control flow operators

-Macro systems use control flow operators such as `for` loops and `if` statements to enable powerful dynamic SQL code.

-This section describes how SQLMesh's control flow operators `@EACH` and `@IF` work.

-#### @EACH introduction
+### @EACH

 Before diving into the `@EACH` operator, let's dissect a `for` loop to understand its components.

 `for` loops have two primary parts: a collection of items and an action that should be taken for each item.
 For example, here is a `for` loop in Python: